sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

 This authorization server is implemented as a Node application, and makes use of the Google credentials included in a `service-account.json` file to mint short-lived OAuth tokens valid for FCM usage.

-For more details on how this authorization servers interacts with Sinch platform, see the [Guide for migration to FCM v1](https://developers.sinch.com/docs/in-app-calling/android/migration-to-fcm-v1/) on Sinch website.
+For more details on how this authorization server interacts with Sinch platform, see the [Guide for migration to FCM v1](https://developers.sinch.com/docs/in-app-calling/android/migration-to-fcm-v1/) on Sinch website.

-To start using this sample and allow Sinch placing calls to Android devices, you essentially have to follow 5 simple steps:
+To start using this sample application and allow Sinch placing calls to Android devices, you essentially have to follow 5 simple steps:

 1. provide your OAuth configuration and Google credentials by replacing placeholder values;
 2. execute the authorization server locally on your machine;